JuliaAstro/EphemerisSources.jl/paper/paper.md

 to idiomatically inspect and use ephemeris data, without prior knowledge of SPICE Toolkit utilities or REST APIs.

-### JPL HORIZONS
+### JPL Horizons

-The two HORIZONS-related packages presented in this paper --- [`HorizonsAPI.jl`](https://github.com/JuliaAstro/EphemerisSources.jl/tree/main/lib/HorizonsAPI) and [`HorizonsEphemeris.jl`](https://github.com/JuliaAstro/EphemerisSources.jl/tree/main/lib/HorizonsEphemeris) ---
+The two Horizons-related packages presented in this paper --- [`HorizonsAPI.jl`](https://github.com/JuliaAstro/EphemerisSources.jl/tree/main/lib/HorizonsAPI) and [`HorizonsEphemeris.jl`](https://github.com/JuliaAstro/EphemerisSources.jl/tree/main/lib/HorizonsEphemeris) ---
 are respectively the first Julia packages to precisely match the REST API with tab-completion through _static keyword arguments_[^1], and the first to offer automatic response parsing into `NamedTuple` types.
-The `NamedTuple` output of `HorizonsEphemeris.ephemeris`, the top-level method for fetching Cartesian state vectors from the HORIZONS platform, allows for easy plotting, file-saving, and `DataFrame` construction.
-Both `HorizonsAPI.jl` and `HorizonsEphemeris.jl` offer users a simple, repeatable way to query and parse HORIZONS ephemeris data.
+The `NamedTuple` output of `HorizonsEphemeris.ephemeris`, the top-level method for fetching Cartesian state vectors from the Horizons platform, allows for easy plotting, file-saving, and `DataFrame` construction.
+Both `HorizonsAPI.jl` and `HorizonsEphemeris.jl` offer users a simple, repeatable way to query and parse Horizons ephemeris data.

 [^1]:
     The code required to support static keyword arguments was provided by